 Our Facebook and Twitter profiles also offer community arenas where parents can interact and share tips, advice and insights into the potty training process.

-What has proved to be the biggest challenges of e-commerce sales?
+What has proved to the biggest challenges of E-Commerce sales?

 Our biggest challenge was deciding the format of the website.
 We wanted to have a very simple, clear website with a wealth of help and support, as well as competitively priced products.
 We went through several drafts and briefs before deciding on our final format.